freenas/freenas-docs/userguide/plugins.rst

    Viewing Installed Plugins

 In addition to the :guilabel:`Jail` name, the :guilabel:`Columns` menu controls which information is displayed for each installed Plugins entry.
 Options include status, IPv4 address, IPv6 address, installed version, plugin name, release, boot status, and collection.

-More information such as *RELEASE*, *AUTOSTART*, and *VERSION* is shown by clicking |ui-chevron-right|.
-Options to :guilabel:`RESTART`, :guilabel:`STOP`, :guilabel:`UPDATE`, :guilabel:`MANAGE`, and :guilabel:`UNINSTALL` the plugin are also displayed.
+More information such as *RELEASE* and *VERSION* is shown by clicking
+|ui-chevron-right|.
+Options to :guilabel:`RESTART`, :guilabel:`STOP`,
+:guilabel:`UPDATE`, :guilabel:`MANAGE`, and :guilabel:`UNINSTALL` the
+plugin are also displayed.
 If an installed plugin has notes, the notes can be viewed by clicking :guilabel:`POST INSTALL NOTES`.

 Plugins with additional documentation also have a :guilabel:`DOCUMENTATION` button which opens the